 Appeal rights related to provider and supplier enrollment are established by 42 C.F.R. § 498.5(l).
 Initial determinations of CMS and its contractors that are subject to review are listed in 42 C.F.R. § 498.3(a)(2) and (b).
 Whether to deny or revoke enrollment and the effective date of enrollment are specifically listed as initial determinations subject to review.
 42 C.F.R. § 498.3(b)(15), (17).
-Determinations by CMS or its contractor to deactivate and reactivate or the effective date of reactivation are not listed in 42 C.F.R. § 498.3 as determinations subject to review (emphasis added).
-Thus, the regulation governing retrospective billing, 42 C.F.R. § 424.521(a)(1), is not a matter within my jurisdiction to review.
+Determinations by CMS or its contractor to deactivate and reactivate or the effective date of reactivation are not listed in 42 C.F.R. § 498.3 as determinations subject to review.
 Under 42 C.F.R. § 498.5(l), prospective or existing providers or suppliers dissatisfied with an initial or revised initial determination related to the denial or revocation of Medicare billing privileges may request reconsideration.
 CMS or its contractor or a prospective or existing provider or supplier is granted the right to request ALJ review of an unfavorable reconsidered or revised reconsidered determination.
 Board and judicial review are also granted.
 42 C.F.R. § 498.5(l).
 There is no specific language granting a right to ALJ, Board, or judicial review related to deactivation or reactivation of billing privileges or the effective date of reactivation in 42 C.F.R. § 498.5(l).
-In Victor Alvarez, M.D., DAB No. 2325 (2010) the Board construed 42 C.F.R. § 498.3(b)(15) as according a right to ALJ, Board, and judicial review to a supplier dissatisfied with a reconsidered determination related to the effective date of enrollment and billing privileges of the supplier in Medicare.
+In Victor Alvarez, M.D., DAB No. 2325 (2010), the Board construed 42 C.F.R. § 498.3(b)(15) as according a right to ALJ, Board, and judicial review to a supplier dissatisfied with a reconsidered determination related to its effective date of Medicare enrollment and billing privileges.
 The situation in Alvarez is distinguishable because in that case there was clear authority to review the enrollment determination.
-The Board reasoned that the determination of effective date was actually a determination to not enroll Alvarez in Medicare on an earlier date as he requested.
+The Board reasoned that the determination of an effective date was actually a determination to not enroll Alvarez in Medicare on an earlier date as he requested.
 Alvarez, DAB No. 2325 at 3.
 Unlike Alvarez, the reconsidered determination before me is related to a deactivation and reactivation of Medicare billing privileges for which the Secretary has specifically determined not to accord a right to ALJ, Board, and judicial review.
 In this case, there was no initial determination by CMS or Noridian that is subject to further review under 42 C.F.R. §§ 498.3(b) and 498.5(l).
 Because there was no initial determination subject to review, Petitioner had no right to reconsideration or ALJ review of the reconsidered determination.
 I conclude that I have no authority to grant Petitioner review under § 1866(j)(8) of the Act or 42 C.F.R. §§ 424.545 and 498.5, or by extension as in Alvarez, under 42 C.F.R. § 498.3(b)(15).
 Accordingly, Petitioner's request for hearing must be dismissed.

 Previously I issued decisions remanding and dismissing cases involving deactivation, reactivation, and the determination of the effective date of reactivation.
-See e.g., East Cooper Surgical Assoc., DAB CR3235 (2014), Kamran Hamidi, M.D., DAB CR4577 (2016); Jean-Claude Henry, M.D., DAB CR4627 (2016).
+See e.g., East Cooper Surgical Assoc., DAB CR3235 (2014); Kamran Hamidi, M.D., DAB CR4577 (2016); Jean-Claude Henry, M.D., DAB CR4627 (2016).
 The cases were remanded to permit CMS to ensure action on reconsideration by its contractors was consistent with the regulations and CMS policies related to deactivation, reactivation, and the effective date of reactivation.
 CMS has reissued its policy during the period spanned by the decisions and an additional remand based on these issues appears pointless.
 Accordingly, I will not remand this case but simply dismiss for lack of jurisdiction for the reasons discussed.